Dev-Dominic/Lab-Registrar/README.md

 ## Setup

+It is required that both a node and flask server is ran at the same time.
+Node is used to render the Vuejs framework components, while the flask server is used to server API data.

 ### Environment Variables

 **Note:** These should be set in .env file in project directory, these are **not optional**